boi1duh/switch-waste-pro-git/CONTRIBUTING.md

 # Contributing to Switch Waste Pro

-Thank you for your interest in contributing to Switch Waste Pro!
+Thank you for your interest in contributing to Switch Waste Pro.
 We welcome contributions from the community and are grateful for your help in making this project better.

 ## 📋 Table of Contents